navapbc/template-application-nextjs/docs/decisions/app/0004-uswds-in-react.md

 ### Leave the responsibility to each project team

 This is the current approach.
-Each project team is responsible for creating their own React components for the USWDS components they need.
+Each project team is responsible for creating its own React components for the USWDS components they need.

 #### Pros

-- No additional work required from the Platform team.
+- No additional work is required from the Platform team.

 #### Cons

 - Each project team has to spend time and effort building the components or making technical decisions related to how they'll integrate USWDS.
 Teams then have to write their own tests and fix their own bugs for these components.
-Overall a potential poor use of time and effort.
+Overall a potentially poor use of time and effort.

 ## Links